 Instagram Lottery Scam: How To Report

-Share this article on social media and warn your friends about it.
+Share this article about common Instagram scams on social media and warn your friends about it.
 Post in the Comments section below the name of the Instagram scammer contacting you in regards to the lottery win.

-Last but not least, you can also officialy report the scammers directly to Instagram or the Federal Trade Commission using the links below:
+Last but not least, you can also officially report the scammers directly to Instagram or the Federal Trade Commission using the links below: